lowcoder-org/lowcoder/docs/build-apps/app-editor.md

 # App editor

-In Openblocks, the app editor is where you assemble components, create queries to interact with data, and publish your apps.
+In Lowcoder, the app editor is where you assemble components, create queries to interact with data, and publish your apps.
 It consists of five areas:

 1. Toolbar
 2. Canvas